Galileo Galilei (1564-1642) was a Tuscan (Italian) astronomer, physicist, mathematician, inventor, and philosopher. He was born in Pisa, and

 Did you know?

-- Galileo became completely blind by the age of 74, though he probably never looked at the Sun directly through
+- Galileo became completely blind by the age of 74, but NOT because he looked at the Sun through

-his telescope.
-Remember, you should NEVER look directly at the Sun!
+Remember, like Galileo, you should NEVER look directly at the Sun!

 - Galileo's telescopes had a magnification of only about 30x.
 He observed Neptune in 1612, but thought that it was a distant